-Miscarriages are often a very difficult time for a patient both physically and emotionally.
-At Pacific Women’s Center, we are here to support you and provide the medical care you need to safely navigate this stage in your life.
+A miscarriage is often a very difficult time for a patient both physically and emotionally.
+At Pacific Women’s Center, we are here to support you and provide the medical care you need to safely navigate this unfortunate event.

 A miscarriage is the loss of pregnancy during the first 20 weeks of gestation.
 Most occur during the first trimester.
 The most common symptom and warning sign of a miscarriage is bleeding during pregnancy.
 However, bleeding does not always indicate a miscarriage and thus blood work or an ultrasound is recommended to accurately diagnose the viability of the pregnancy.